Dental Hygienist Training in Massachusetts with School Information

 Dental hygienists must be licensed, which requires them to have at least an associate degree from an accredited program and pass any state-mandated exams.
 The following two Massachusetts schools offer dental hygiene programs accredited by the Commission on Dental Accreditation.
 Learn more about the schools, the various levels of programs offered and the clinical requirements meant to provide practical experience.
 Additionally, you can find more information about the featured schools in the table at the end of this article.

-- Massachusetts College of Pharmacy and Health Sciences is located in the large city of Boston and offers bachelor's degrees in dental hygiene, in addition to a master's degree for those professionals who wish to pursue leadership positions.
+- Massachusetts College of Pharmacy and Health Sciences (also known as MCPHS University) is located in the large city of Boston and offers bachelor's degrees in dental hygiene, in addition to a master's degree for those professionals who wish to pursue leadership positions.

 - Springfield Technical Community College, which is positioned in the midsized city of Springfield, offers an associate degree program for dental hygienists.